Knowledge is power - and when it comes to anxiety disorders, the knowledge you NEED is hardly ever, the knowledge you get!

 Think about it logically.

-See the difference?
-How stupid are people who tell people they are depresed when all they are is anxious and fed up with the uncomfortable, frustrating, frightening, destructive and seemingly incurable anxiety they tolerate.
+How stupid are people who tell people they are depressed when all they are is anxious and fed up with the uncomfortable, frustrating, frightening, destructive and seemingly incurable anxiety they tolerate.

 We have seen many thousands of depressed people and the difference between a depressed person and an anxious person is monumental.

 Please don’t get hung up or confused about your diagnosis… something brought you here to our website and something got you reading this page.

 Quick fix doctors will prescribe antidepressents for anxiety disorders because it’s easy.
 Chemically they don’t touch anxiety disorders.. they might make you feel a bit dopy, but otherwise, they are of no therapeutic value in anxiety disorders.